FinalForEach/Cosmic-Reach-Localization/README.md

 # Cosmic-Reach-Localization
 Language translations and localization utilities for the game Cosmic Reach

+## IMPORTANT
+When creating a pull request MAKE SURE THAT:
+1) Your name is added to CREDITS.txt
+2) You modify AS FEW FILES AS POSSIBLE!
+For example, don't modify german to fix typos if your pull request is supposed to be adding spanish.
+Make TWO separate pull requests instead.

 ## How to help

 1. Sign in / Sign up for GitHub: https://github.com/login